The Torres Family

 On our menu

 The Torres family planted more shade trees and began to experiment with a new methods to strengthen their coffee plants, help combat drought and resist strong winds.

 The nine Torres siblings grow the rare Villalobos variety, which only exists in this area of Costa Rica and was first discovered by their grandfather.
-The family has been growing coffee for three generations; if you’re lucky, family patriarch Olivier will be around to play traditional music on the hand-crafted guitars he makes in retirement.
+The family has been growing coffee for three generations.

 The West Valley region of Costa Rica, besides being the only place on earth where you can find the sweet, floral Villalobos variety, is perfectly lush terrain for growing coffee.
 We always stop and load up on European-style hard cheeses at a fromagerie between the Torres’ farm and the Helsar de Zarcero micromill.

 After six decades, the Torres siblings continue to innovate while never straying too far from the rigorous standards passed down through the years.
 Although they continue to be one of the world’s foremost producer of Villalobos, we are delighted that they are now experimenting with other exotic varieties, including the delicate and extraordinary Gesha variety.